hotndy/SPAC-SupplementaryMaterials/SPAC-CNN_code/readme.md

 __TERMS OF USE:__
 Any scientific work that makes use of our code should appropriately mention this in the text and cite our CVPR 2018 paper.
-For commercial use of a faster executable version of our code (10Hz +), please contact Dr. Soh Ling Min (sohlm@stengg.com).
+For commercial use and a faster executable version of our code (10Hz+), please contact Dr. Soh Ling Min (sohlm@stengg.com).

 __PAPER TO CITE:__
 Jie Chen, Cheen-Hau Tan, Junhui Hou, Lap-Pui Chau, and He Li.
 "Robust Video Content Alignment and Compensation for Rain Removal in a CNN Framework."
 In Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018.